vade/FFMPEGMediaExtension/README.md

 This is an attempt to build a macOS 15.0 MediaExtension for libAV* which in theory would allow for native AVFOundation container parsing and decode.

-Since MediaExtensions are shipped in a host app, this has a stupid Host app.
+Since MediaExtensions are shipped in a host app, this has also provides a Host app.

+## Goal

+Provide additional media format playback support for any macOS app which leverages AVFoundation / Core Media as its underlying playback / decode engine

+* Finder
+* Quicklook
+* Quicktime Player
+* Any other app which opts in by calling:
+    * `MTRegisterProfessionalVideoWorkflowFormatReaders()` for format parsing support
+    * `VTRegisterProfessionalVideoWorkflowVideoDecoders()` for additional decoder support

 ## Requirements: